pragmaxim-com/chain-indexer/README.md

 ## Utxo indexes

-We keep secondary indexes (script_hash / address) under small-size `utxo_birth_pk` identifiers which is a unique pointer of their creation.
+We keep secondary indexes (`script_hash/address`) under small-size `utxo_birth_pk` identifiers which is a unique pointer of their creation.
 Then we keep relations to all following boxes where given indexed entity occurred.
-Following table shows 2 example secondary indexes script_hash & address.
+Following table shows 2 example secondary indexes : `script_hash` & `address`.

 ```
 UtxoIndex_by_UtxoBirthPk